Satisfactory Academic Progress for the Part-time MBA Program

 Completing Your Program within a Specified Period of Time

-The maximum time limit for completion of the Part-Time MBA degree is five years.
+The maximum time limit for completion of the Part-Time MBA degree is five years for students in thetraditional program and four years for students in the Accelerated Option program.

 All periods of enrollment, including Summer Term, are counted toward the maximum time limit.
 Periods of academic leave or non-enrollment will not count against the maximum time limit.